Fewer stimuli, more enjoyment

 Get your tickets on time

 We deliberately limit visitor numbers.
 To be sure that there is still room, it is best to buy your tickets online now.
-Companions need a ticket as well.
+Accompanying adults need a ticket as well.

 Right to free admission?